dice-group/rdf-partitioning/README.md

 https://github.com/AKSW/rdf-partitioning under [GNU General Public License v3.0](https://github.com/AKSW/rdf-partitioning/blob/master/LICENSE).

 ### Canonical Citation
 Adnan Akhter, Muhammad Saleem and Axel-Cyrille Ngonga Ngomo.
-"An Empirical Evaluation of RDF Graph Partitioning Methods" In International Semantic Web Conference, 2018.
+"An Empirical Evaluation of RDF Graph Partitioning Techniques" In International Conference on Knowledge Engineering and Knowledge Management, 2018.

 ### Benchmark Datasets and Queries
 We provide the datasets and queries of the benchmarmks and real-world datasets used in our evaluation.
 The datasets are also provided as portable virtuoso triplestores which can be started from bin/start_virtuoso.sh.